 The top side of the Coyote deck has a beautiful purple-shaded veneer, though the latter is largely covered by the medium-coarse Jessup grip tape and only shows through the circle and stripe cutouts in the grip tape.

-You can find the Coyote deck alone with or without griptape here on Amazon.
+You can find the Coyote deck standalone here on Loaded’s site

 Loaded Coyote setup

 The recommended setup for the Coyote is an all-around setup with Paris 129mm street trucks, Paris’ proven and durable (guaranteed for life) TKP trucks designed for mini-cruisers of the Coyote’s size.

 The Paris street trucks have a taller profile than standard conventional trucks which results in better clearance.
 The Coyote’s trucks are also fitted with 7º wedged risers for smoother and more fluid carving and commuting.

 The Coyote’s all-around setup includes Orangatang Fat-Free wheels with a 65mm diameter and 77A durometer.
 These wheels work great for a mix of smooth cruising, tricks, and freeride/slides.
 They come mounted with Loaded’s quality Jehu bearings with integrated spaces.

 See the recommended all-around setup for the Coyote on Loaded’s site

 Some riders fit the Coyote with Carver trucks for surf-style pumping and carving.
 While the Coyote deck is too narrow for the larger CX or C7 trucks, the C5 truck set works quite well with this deck.

 Is the Loaded Coyote right for you?